 Decorative example of Bunting's map of Europe.

-This striking version of the map appears to be a larger and more finely engraved edition than those which appear in the usual Hanover and Magdeberg editions, with additional placenames and the date 1548 in the lower left corner.
-This could reflect ackowledgement of the first appearance of the Munster edition of Europe as a Queen in his Cosmographia, although we have yet to find an explanation of the annotation (C.P.
+This striking version of the map appears to be a larger and more finely engraved edition than those which appear in the usual Hanover and Magdeburg editions, with additional placenames and the date 1548 in the lower left corner.
+This could reflect acknowledgement of the first appearance of the Munster edition of Europe as a Queen in his Cosmographia, although we have yet to find an explanation of the annotation (C.P.
 1548).
 There is also no text on the verso.

 Protestant theologian Heinrich Bunting's map showing Europe as a queen is one of the most sought after anthropomorphic maps of the 16th Century.
 The depiction of Europe as a queen began in the 14th Century.
 Europe was named for princess Europa (Daughter of Phoenicia), who had been carried off and raped by Zeus.
 The earliest depiction of Europe as a woman is believed to be by the 14th Century Pavian Cleric Opicinus de Canistris for the papal court, then at Avignon.
 The woman represents the Mother Church, who is being seduced from the true path.